The forex trading week has come and gone.

 The U.S. Dollar

 Later on, the minutes for the November FOMC got released as well, but the Greenback barely budged, likely because Yellen already gave her hawkish speech last week.
-The FOMC meeting minutes do have some important things that you may wanna keep in mind when the December FOMC meeting finally rolls around, though, so make sure to check-out Forex Gump’s write-up for it here.
+The FOMC meeting minutes do have some important things that you may wanna keep in mind when the December FOMC meeting finally rolls around.

 Anyhow, the Greenback then slowly edged lower against its peers during Thanksgiving Thursday.
 No clear reason for the slow slide, however, other than profit-taking after two weeks of strength and a quick jump during the week.